How Coal Dust Combustion Damages Your Green Sand System — And What to Do About It

 What the Alternative Looks Like

 The chain reaction described above depends on one thing: combustion.
-If the carbon additive doesn't combust, the chain reaction doesn't start.
+If the carbon additive does not combust, the chain reaction does not start.

-The critical difference: Nanokarb has 0% volatile matter at 400°C and less than 10% at 925°C. Coal dust has 25–40% volatile matter at the same temperatures.
-Without significant volatile matter, there's no exothermic combustion, no backing sand temperature spike, no premature water evaporation, and no bentonite degradation.
+The contrast is structural, not incremental.
+Coal dust has 25–40% volatile matter at 400°C. Nanokarb has 0% at the same temperature.
+Without significant volatile matter, there is no exothermic combustion, no backing sand temperature spike, no premature water evaporation, and no bentonite degradation.

 What This Means for Your Foundry